Updated: Mar 24

 Tips for learning how to read a green:

 1. Start to observe the green topography from 40 yards out from the green.
-This will enable you to see the whole of the green without eye movement to determine a correct perspective and degree of slope that will affect the roll of the ball
+This will enable you to see the whole of the green without eye movement to determine the correct perspective and degree of slope that will affect the roll of the ball

 2. Imagine a large watering can slowly pouring water over the green.
 Picture where the water would flow and how it would affect the ball’s roll